ribhu69/Valora/README.md

 ## ⚠️ Warning
 - This app is for demonstration purposes and may not be suitable for production use.
-- **At the moment, encryption of data is not done in SwiftData.
-You are solely responsible for using this app on a Jailbroken device.**
+- **At the moment, the app uses AES-GCM implementation for encrypting and storing data.**

 ## Future Improvements